 A behavioral reason

 Money that’s just lying around looks very tempting.
 Before you know it that emergency fund might be used to buy an “emergency flat screen TV” or an “emergency vacation.”
 We think frugality is a lot easier if you are not literally but effectively cash-strapped like we are, and before you buy any big ticket item you have to weigh the actual cost.

 An emergency fund is easily raided for all sorts of wasteful spending.
 Especially since the current interest rate is so low, it would be all too tempting to get a 0.50% interest “loan” from your emergency fund, for that shiny new thing waving at you; a boat, a down-payment for a new car, you name it.
 On the other hand, it’s a lot harder for us to sell our investments or dedicate future investments from bonus payments and paychecks for some wasteful spending.

 If the reasons above weren’t enough, the entire idea of an emergency fund has one additional fatal flaw.
 If you are really serious about your emergency fund, right after spending on an emergency event you’d have to replenish that fund back to 8 months of expenses, right?
 Unless you believe there will be only one single emergency in your entire life.
 So right after that first big emergency, you’ll soon have to start scrambling to save to replenish your emergency fund.
 Just like we scramble to pay down our HELOC with future paychecks.
 The cash flow strain for us is the same as or at least similar to people with an emergency fund.
 The only difference is that we never had the drain of opportunity cost because we invested our life savings in high return assets, not in a 0.50% money market account.

-Also, check out our follow-up posts here:
+Update: Make sure you also, check out our follow-up posts here: